Here’s a thing that happens sometimes:

 - The same goes for algorithms.

-Some people are highly motivated.
-They will curate their information sources and follow whoever provides the most value.
-That will likely include some independent writers.
+Well, some people are very motivated and will curate their information sources and follow whoever provides the most value, probably including some independent writers.

 But most people aren’t like that.
 They just want to get information quickly and go live their lives.
 So they get their information in three ways:

 - Social media.
 What trends on social media isn’t very reliable.
 (Most people aren’t experts on most topics.)
-Some smaller places combat this with manual moderation.
-Others just let it run wild.
-Still others will try to reign it in with algorithms.
-But since their algorithms can’t ascertain truth, they mostly just promote The Guardian and un-promote everyone else.
+Some smaller places combat this with manual moderation, others just let it run wild.
+Lots of other places try to reign it in with algorithms.
+But since their algorithms can’t ascertain truth, they mostly just promote the Guardian and un-promote everyone else.

-- Big media outlets.
-In this case, The Guardian.
+- Directly going to well-known big media outlets.
+In this case, the Guardian.

-Overall, only a small number of people are willing to make the effort that’s needed to follow with independent writers without mediation from social signals or algorithms.
-But social signals don’t convey reliability and all the algorithms can do is promote The Guardian.
+Few people are willing to make the effort to follow with independent writers without mediation from social signals or algorithms.
+But social signals don’t convey reliability and all the algorithms can do is promote the Guardian.
+So mostly people read the Guardian.

 On the positive side, that minority of people probably includes lots of “elites” who influence everyone else through second-order effects.
 So that’s something.
 But unless we have a different way to distribute independent writing, it will remain a niche interest.

-Frankly, following independent writers should not be a thing.
-(But, uh, please don’t let that stop you from following me.)
+In my view, following independent writers probably should not be a thing.
+(Though, uh, please don’t let that stop you from following me.)
 It’s a tragedy that, today, someone can’t write a one-off article and have any confidence that anyone will read it.
+There are lots of people who have something important to say about one topic, but don’t want to be “writers”.
 Where are the people who worked on Second Avenue Subway explaining why it was so damn expensive?
 I’m sure there’s lots of great stuff that goes unappreciated, but I’m also worried about the “invisible graveyard” of articles that never got written at all.

 What we need is a way to deliver independent writing that